industriousparadigm/flixme-test-drive/README.md

 ## Why am I proud of this?

-FLIXME was made in 2 weeks, barely a month or two after I first learned to use React and Rails (or to make full stack web apps at all).
+FLIXME was made from scratch in 2 weeks, barely a month or two after I first learned to use React and Rails (or to make full stack web apps at all).
 It was the final project of my Flatiron School bootcamp and I reckon it's a fantastic achievement for this context.

-My main goal was that people could play with the app without it crashing - I did not want to demo FLIXME by using it myself, but rather by letting users explore it.
+One of my main goals was to enable people to play with the app without it crashing - I did not want to demo FLIXME by carefully using it myself to avoid bugs, but rather by letting users explore it safely.

 ### Back-end (Rails)